eoxley/Blociq/SECTION_20_CALCULATOR.md

 - "What's the S20 threshold for these apportionments?"
 - "Do I need to consult for £10K works?"
 - "Calculate the Section 20 threshold for a building with 15% highest apportionment"
+- "Analyze this Excel file with leaseholder data"

 #### **AI Processing**
 1. **Detects Section 20 queries** using keyword matching